Articles of Incorporation and Rules

 4. In the vote under the proviso to the preceding paragraph, if one-fifth or more of the representatives vote in favor of including the topic in the agenda of an extraordinary general meeting of representatives, the Board of Directors shall convene an extraordinary general meeting of representatives to deliberate on the topic

-Article 14.
-A representative may, with the approval of three or more representatives (including himself/herself), submit a proposal (including a motion to amend a proposed proposal) on the agenda of the general meeting of representatives.
-However, this does not apply if the proposal violates laws and regulations or the Articles of Incorporation.
+Article 14 A representative may submit a proposal (including a motion to amend a proposal that has been submitted) to the agenda of the general meeting with the approval of three or more other representatives (including himself/herself).
+However, this shall not apply if the proposal violates laws or regulations or the articles of incorporation.

 2. Any proposal submitted in writing to the Chairman of the Board of Directors at least 14 days prior to the date of the General Meeting of Representatives must be notified to the Representatives in writing at least 10 days prior to the date of the General Meeting of Representatives.
 However, if the Chairman of the Board of Directors determines that the proposal may have a significant impact on the business of the Association and that sufficient information should be provided to the Representatives and that a period of careful consideration is necessary, the Chairman of the Board of Directors may not immediately make the proposal an agenda item for the General Meeting of Representatives, but may instead put the proposal to a vote at the General Meeting of Representatives on whether to make it an agenda item for the subsequent Extraordinary General Meeting of Representatives